Undergraduate Research & Scholarship Symposium

 Overhead view of Undergraduate Research Symposium

-The tenth annual Undergraduate Research & Scholarship Symposium (URSS) will take place on Friday, March 24, 2023, in the Rozsa Lobby.
+The tenth annual Undergraduate Research & Scholarship Symposium (URSS) will take place on Friday, March 22, 2024, in the Rozsa Lobby.
 The Symposium will highlight the cutting-edge research conducted on Michigan Tech’s campus by some of our best and brightest undergraduates.
-The day starts with the URSS Panel at 11:00 am which will feature experienced current and former graduate students and provide a chance for discussion about how undergraduate research creates opportunities.

-The panel is followed by two poster sessions (12:30-2:00 pm & 2:30-4:00 pm).
-The student participants represent a wide array of scientific and engineering disciplines from across campus and highlight the diversity of research areas being explored.
+The day starts with the first of two poster sessions (12:00-1:30 pm and 2:30-4:00 pm).
+The student participants represent a wide array of disciplines from across campus and highlight the diversity of research areas being explored.
 Attendees will be given the opportunity to speak with the students conducting research, ask them questions about their projects, and learn more about undergraduate research and scholarship.

 Coinciding with Michigan Tech’s Preview Weekend.
 The Symposium is a great way to share the exciting research projects going on across campus with high school students who are considering attending Michigan Tech.
 We encourage all faculty, staff and students to attend and support our excellent undergraduate researchers.